Kitchen stove: Electric stove

 Once electric power was widely and economically available, electric stoves became a popular alternative to fuel-burning appliances.
 One of the earliest such devices was patented by Canadian inventor Thomas Ahearn in 1892.
 Ahearn and Warren Y. Soper were owners of Ottawa's Chaudiere Electric Light and Power Company.
 The electric stove was showcased at the Chicago World's Fair in 1893, where an electrified model kitchen was shown.

 Unlike the gas stove, the electrical stove was slow to catch on, partly due to the unfamiliar technology, and the need for cities and towns to be electrified.
 Early electric stoves were unsatisfactory due to the cost of electricity (compared with wood, coal, or city gas), limited power available from the electrical supply company, poor temperature regulation, and short life of heating elements.
 The invention of nichrome alloy for resistance wires improved the cost and durability of heating elements.

 The first practical design was patented by the Australian David Curle Smith in 1905.
 His device adopted (following the design of gas stoves) what later became the configuration for most electric stoves: an oven surmounted by a hotplate with a grill tray between them.
 Curle Smith's stove did not have a thermostat; heat was controlled by the number of the appliance's nine elements that were switched on.

 The first electric stoves used heating elements made of high-resistance metal to produce heat.
 The stovetop (range) surface had one or more circular heating elements, insulated with compressed magnesia and sheathed in a spiral metal tube.
 Heating elements for the oven are of similar construction but an elongated loop to distribute heat.
 Elements were made as plug-in consumer-replaceable parts and could also be easily removed for cleaning.
 Temperature of cooking elements was regulated by adjusting a bimetal thermostat control switch, which switched power on and off to control the average heating effect of the elements.

+Induction cooking uses electricity to power magnetic fields that transfer heat directly to cooking vessels.
+Induction stoves are highly efficient with less waste heat and provide precise controls for fast and consistent cooking.